It has been said that if you want to kill time, a meeting is the perfect weapon.

 - Align staff activity to goals of the church

 - Create better conversations and clearer communication between staff and supervisors

 - Build confidence in meeting structure, cadence, effectiveness

 - Learn how to better diagnose performance issues

 - Hire fewer people by equipping staff to give more ministry away… and lots more

-because of the disruption we’ve experienced during the coronavirus crisis and where your church is headed next.
+AND, we created a bonus module to help you evaluate team shifts you need to make because of the disruption we’ve experienced during the coronavirus crisis and where your church is headed next.

-We hope you’ll give this course a look
+We hope you’ll give this course a look.

 **This is an excerpt from High Impact Teams by Lance Witt